Abducted Iranian border guards freed in Pakistan - lawmaker

-ANKARA Four Iranian border guards have been freed in Pakistan two months after being seized by al Qaeda-linked militants on the countries' lawless frontier, Iran's semi-official Fars news agency reported on Friday.
+ANKARA Four Iranian border guards have been freed in Pakistan two months after they were seized by al Qaeda-linked militants on the countries' lawless frontier, Iran's semi-official Fars news agency quoted a lawmaker as saying on Friday.

-Fars quoted Iranian lawmaker Esmail Kosari announcing the news.
-It did not give any details of when the release took place or what brought it about.

 The abduction in early February heightened regional and sectarian tensions.
 Iran had said the guards were taken into Pakistan and it threatened to send troops over the border to retrieve them.